tjvantoll/city-search-challenge/README.md

 $ grunt android
 ```

-performs a production Android build, complete with the compression of HTML, CSS, JavaScript, and image assets.
+performs a production Android build, complete with the compression of HTML, CSS, and JavaScript assets.
 And finally,

 ```
 $ grunt ios